 format_generic(data_generic4)

-#> Object 'list.prices' already exists.
-Reusing 'list.prices'.
+#> Using cached 'list.prices'.
 To force a fresh download, use argument 'force = TRUE'.

 #> date currency quantity total.price spot.rate transaction fees